presidioforts/rag/An Engineering Case Study on Multi-Signal Gating for RAG Pipelines.md

-# Toward Reliable Retrieval-Augmented Generation in DevOps Support Systems
+# Toward Reliable Retrieval-Augmented Generation

 **An Engineering Case Study on Multi-Signal Gating for RAG Pipelines**